-The Firm is proud to announce 14 lawyers were recognized by their peers for inclusion in the 2021 Edition of The Best Lawyers in America®.
-Among them is Founding Partner, Richard Weiss, who was [...]
+Congratulations to all our attorneys who have been recognized by their peers for inclusion in the 2023 edition of The Best Lawyers in America©.
+Among them is Founding Partner, Richard Weiss, who [...]

 Chad Friedman represents developers and governmental entities in land use, zoning and general government matters.
 He is also a leader in the field of Property Assessed Clean Energy (PACE) programs.